About Chris Alden

 Since childhood I’ve also been a fan of cryptic crosswords, which use a language of their own, with its own set of shifting conventions and (some say) rules.

-I studied English at Oxford – an experience which was no great preparation for the pragmatic worlds of journalism and B2B copywriting, except perhaps in that it taught me the importance of deadlines.
+I studied English at Oxford – an experience which was no great preparation for the pragmatic worlds of journalism and commercial copywriting, except perhaps that it taught me the importance of deadlines.
 That said, it was fun and I read a lot of books.
+(I still do.)

 I run marathons